Samplesheet input

 Multiple runs of the same library

-The sample identifiers have to be the same when you have re-sequenced the same sample more than once e.g. to increase sequencing depth.
+Both the sample and replicate identifiers have to be the same when you have re-sequenced the same sample more than once e.g. to increase sequencing depth.
 The pipeline will perform the alignments in parallel, and subsequently merge them before further analysis.
-Below is an example where the samples called WT_BCATENIN_IP_REP2 and WT_INPUT_REP2 have been re-sequenced multiple times:
+Below is an example where the samples called WT_BCATENIN_IP and WT_INPUT have been re-sequenced multiple times:

 Full design